 Indeed, the types and levels of pollutants and environmental damage allowed in 1970 now seem shocking in retrospect.

-Today, our environmental laws are much stronger.
-And, with some notable exceptions (like carbon dioxide), water and air pollution has been significantly reduced during the past four decades.
+Current environmental laws are much stronger.
+And, with some notable exceptions (like worldwide carbon dioxide emissions), most types of water and air pollution have been significantly reduced during the past four decades.

 That is due in part to the grassroots environmental movement which was symbolically launched and celebrated by the first Earth Day.